nikartx/Android-Widget/README.md

 ```

 # CollapsingViewBehavior
-CollapsingViewBehavior to expand or collapse view to target place
+CollapsingViewBehavior to expand or collapse view to target place.
+You can use this behavior with ImageView, TextView, Switch e.t.c.
+Or your anyone custom view.

 ## Screenshots
 ![screenshot](https://raw.githubusercontent.com/nikartm/Android-Widget/master/screenshots/screenshot2.gif)